not3amer/Student-Manegment-System/README.md

 ![4](https://user-images.githubusercontent.com/103201013/209267909-80590614-da51-402a-a7d6-e630a482ecd4.png)

-in it, administartor will enter student id an click ok. after that this panel will open :
+in it, administartor will enter student id and click ok. after that this panel will open :

 ![last](https://user-images.githubusercontent.com/103201013/209268428-a23da58b-61a6-4f87-bc78-939665621056.png)